Jhinkz018/faroswap/README.md

 npm start
 ```

-Use the interactive menu to select **Swap Tokens** and provide the token symbol, amount, and number of repeats when prompted.
+Use the interactive menu to select **Swap Tokens** and provide the token symbol and number of repeats.
+The amount for each transaction is randomly chosen between `0.1` and `0.9`.
 The menu also includes **Swap PHRS/WPHRS**, **Swap Tokens to PHRS**, and **Send PHRS** using the addresses in `wallets.txt`.

 ---